 MCP Integration

 Generate and modify Bricks Builder sections directly from your AI client.
 Describe what you need in a conversation, and the AI creates the section and pushes it to your WordPress site.
 No API keys required.
-Works with Claude Desktop, Codex (OpenAI), and any MCP-compatible client.
+Works with Claude Desktop, Claude Code, Codex, Cursor, VS Code, and Windsurf.

 Before you start